ryanfernandes93/us-visa-appointment-finder/README.md

 # US-visa-appointment-notifier
+This project is a modified version of [us-visa-appointment-notifier](https://github.com/theoomoregbee/US-visa-appointment-notifier).
+Credits to the original author.
+Compared to the original project, this one uses Sendgrid (free 100 emails/day) instead of MailGun (30 day free trial) and it allows to simultaneosly monitor mutliple location schedules.
 This is just a script I put together to check and notify me via email ([SendGrid](https://sendgrid.com/)) when there's an earlier date before my initial appointment date.
 It doesn't handle **rescheduling**.

 ## How it works